This post is part of an online Intro to Old Testament “class” for the person on the go. Check it out.

 So, what does this mean for the biblical story?
 Is it possible the Israelites came out of Egypt?

 Archaeology shows that many different West Semitic peoples went to the Nile Delta during times of famine or need.
-In fact, so many of them populated the area that a West Semitic dynasty developed (Hyksos) before being expelled by the Egyptians.
+In fact, a West Semitic dynasty developed (Hyksos) before being expelled by the Egyptians.
 The Hyksos dynasty could be the origin of the Joseph story.
 Also, West Semitic peoples who remained after the expulsion may have been oppressed.
 Egyptian pictorials show various foreign slaves assigned to brick-making and other tasks, making it feasible that some ancestors of the Israelites experienced slavery.
 If Exodus 1:11 provides clues, oppression may have occurred during new building projects under Ramesses II.
-Finally, the West Semitic peoples who spent time in the Nile Delta region likely retained their own customs; this could explain why there are no Egyptian influences in the highland settlements.
+Finally, the West Semitic peoples who spent time in the Nile Delta region likely retained their own customs; this could explain why there are no Egyptian influences in the highland settlements (Egyptian influences are seen in the lowlands).

 On the other hand, if Moses was raised as an Egyptian and the Israelites spent hundreds of years in slavery employing the skills of Egyptian construction and agriculture for Egyptian projects, the lack of any Egyptian influence at the settlements is curious.
 Also, a dramatic escape of biblical proportions is unlikely because Canaan itself was under Egyptian control at the time.
 While a handful of slaves might escape unnoticed, a large group of thousands trying to settle in Egyptian occupied territory would not.
 In fact, Ramesses II made a treaty with the Hittites (the other dominate power bordering Canaan) that required returning any escaped slaves (c.
 1275 BCE; Treaty of Kadesh).